About Our Dental Implant Procedures

 Implants, in general, have revolutionized the way we practice dentistry.
-In the unfortunate event a person loses a tooth we now have a way to replace just the one tooth, or many teeth.
-Essentially we keep a one tooth problem a one tooth problem.
-Implants have been shown to be up to 98%.
-They allow us to keep bone where it should be, keep facial features consistent and develop the most esthetically pleasing outcome possible.
+In the unfortunate event a person loses a tooth, we now have a way to replace just the one tooth or many teeth.
+Essentially, we keep a one-tooth problem a one-tooth problem.
+Implants have been shown to be up to 98% effective.
+They allow us to keep bone where it should be, keep facial features consistent and develop the most aesthetically pleasing outcome possible.
 While we do not place traditional dental implants, we do work very closely with our Oral and Maxillofacial Surgeons and Periodontist in the planning and placement phases.
 Once the implant has integrated, the pt. returns to our office for the fabrication of the final restoration.
 There are many different sizes and types of implants we utilize in our office

 A temporary anchorage device, or mini-implant, is prescribed by a referring Orthodontist when additional anchorage is needed to move teeth into their optimal position.
 A small 1.8mm implant is inserted, oftentimes, without the use of anesthesia.
 This temporary anchorage device will enable an orthodontist to move teeth into proper positions that otherwise would have been very difficult to obtain.
 Once treatment is concluded, the mini-implant is removed with virtually no discomfort at all.